fultonj/ussuri/glance/validate/README.md

 # Validate Glance in DCN Deployment

-Run [validate.sh](validate.sh) on undercloud to execute the following on the overcloud:
+Run [validate.sh](validate.sh) on undercloud to configure the overcloud so you can run the following:

 - [use-multistore-glance.sh](use-multistore-glance.sh)
   - If an image named cirros is found delete it